-- No personal recording devices are allowed to be used in the hearing room. - Please turn off cell phones and electronic devices, except those used for demonstratives at the counsel table.
+- Recording of any PTAB hearing is prohibited. - Please turn off cell phones and electronic devices, except those used for demonstratives at the counsel table.
 Use of electronic devices in the gallery is prohibited. - No food or drink, except water, is permitted in the hearing rooms. - Unless indicated by the panel, once the hearing begins, there will be no entries or exits from the hearing rooms.
 This minimizes interruptions and distractions. - During the hearing, excessive talking or loud outbursts are prohibited.
 No one is to be heard except the panel or counsel presenting an argument to the panel.